Jhuighuy/TitSolver/tests/titback/README.md

 # `tests/titback`

-This directory contains tests for `titback` executable.
+This directory contains tests for the `titback` executable.